dgatf/msrc/README.md

 - I2C sensors
 - Analog sensors

+All sensors are optional.
+Make the circuit with the desired sensors and enable them in the configuration through the lua script

 ### ESC

 #### Serial telemetry

-Some ESC have a serial port for telemetry output.
-This can be decoded connecting the ESC to the UART available in the Pro Mini.
-The following ESC serial protocols are implemented:
+If the ESC have a serial port for telemetry output it can be decoded connecting the ESC to the available UART in the Pro Mini.
+Serial protocols implemented:

 - Hobbywing Platinum V3: RPM
 - Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature (Mosfet and BEC), voltage and current

-Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPMs in serial telemetry
+Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry

 <p align="center"><img src="./images/msrc_serial.png" width="600"><br>
-  <i>Minimum circuit ESC serial</i><br><br></p>
+  <i>ESC serial circuit</i><br><br></p>

 #### PWM signal

-Some ESC have a PWM signal for motor RPMs, which is equivalent to a phase sensor.
-Some ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWN signal is not needed for telemetry.
-Circuit is as follows:
+If the ESC have a PWM signal for motor RPMs or a phase sensor is installed, the RPMs can be measured with the 16bit timer of the Pro Mini.
+If ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWM signal is not needed for telemetry

 <p align="center"><img src="./images/msrc_pwm.png" width="600"><br>
-  <i>Minimum circuit PWM signal</i><br><br></p>
+  <i>PWM signal/phase sensor circuit</i><br><br></p>

 #### Castle link

-ESC Castle Link protocol goes into the input signal of the ESC.
-Circuit is as follows:
+ESC Castle Link protocol is also implemented.
+The telemetry values goes together with the PWM input signal to the ESC.
+This is an inverted PWM signal and the ESC option *Castle Link* has to be enabled

 <p align="center"><img src="./images/msrc_castle.png" width="600"><br>
   <i>Minimum circuit Castle Link</i><br><br></p>

+#### Available ESC telemetry

 | Model              | RPM         | Throttle    | Motor PWM   | Voltage     | Current   | Voltage BEC | Current BEC | Temperature 1 | Temperature 2 | Ripple Volt |
 | ------------------ | :---------: | :---------: | :---------: | :---------: | :-------: | :---------: | :---------: | :-----------: | :-----------: | :---------: |